s5bug/sys-script/README.md

 sys-script's Title ID is `4200736372697074`.

-On startup, your Switch will execute `sdmc:/boot.janet`, recording any output or errors in `sdmc:/boot.janet.log`.
+On startup, your Switch will execute `sdmc:/script/main.janet`, outputting logs in `sdmc:/script/log`.

 ## Additional Functions